-As the potential dust risk of dust soiling is high for demolition and medium for construction activities, as indicated in Table 1, it is proposed to locate an additional monitor, three in total for the whole duration of the construction phase, along the western boundary of the development site as it is the closest on-site location to the most sensitive receptors (the residential units in Centre Point and White Lion House) and subsequently, this location is in line with the IAQM guidance2.
+As the potential dust risk of dust soiling is high for demolition and medium for construction activities, as indicated in Table 1, it is proposed to locate an additional monitor, three in total, along the western boundary of the development site as this would be the closest location to the most sensitive receptors (the residential units in Centre Point and White Lion House) and subsequently, this location is in line with the IAQM guidance2.
 This will ensure that there will be full coverage across the site to monitor potential dust emissions during the construction phase.